 2. Nutritional Deficiencies

 A low intake of protein may not keep you full.
 There are nutrients that may be harder to obtain from raw plant sources, especially if they are not properly soaked or sprouted.
-There are certain vitamins that are absorbed into your body more easily when you cook them, such as Beta-carotene.
-Lastly, cooked food is easier to consume, making it easier for you to more which makes it easier to obtain all the nutrients you need in a diet.
-Lastly, this applies to all vegans: you need B12 supplements to keep your body’s blood and nerve cells healthy and help make DNA, the genetic material in all of your cells.
+Additionally, your body absorbs certain vitamins more easily when you cook them, such as Beta-carotene.

 3. Social Challenges